 The first visitors entered the observation point of the Žižkov transmitter twenty years ago.
 But they began to transmit from there as early as in May 1991.
 Today, part is being rebuilt to become data centres, the restaurant is under reconstruction, and also the park below the tower is waiting for revitalisation.

 The controversial tower, with a height of 216 metres and a weight of 2200 tons, dominant in a way which is not easy to overlook when looking at our capital city, celebrates its twentieth anniversary on 18 February.
-The transmitter, thanks to which inhabitants of Prague and in the surrounding area have received television and radio signals since the beginning of the nineties of the last century, when the Petřín Tower stopped transmitting and the Cukrák transmitter did not cover the whole capital city, is quite popular among inhabitants of Prague; this is rather unusual compared to the rest of the world.
+The transmitter, thanks to which inhabitants of Prague and in the surrounding area had received television and radio signals since the beginning of the nineties of the last century when the Petřín Tower stopped transmitting, and the Cukrák transmitter did not cover the whole capital city, is quite popular among inhabitants of Prague; this is rather unusual compared to the rest of the world.